shilinni/Recommender-System/README.md

 k_fold(r1, 5, True, 4) #Use k-fold cross validation by setting k to 5. #iterations=4. <br />
 r1.MSEs[iter,i,k] #get the MSE when k=k, # of iters=iter, on the ith split

-#print 5 graphs of the relationship between # of iterations and MSE. red line is model1, blue line if model2.